Extremal metrics involving scalar curvature: Conclusion

+Therefore, $g \in C^{0}_{met}\left( M, Y(M) \cdot \mathrm{Vol}(M, g)^{-2/n} \right)$.
+Of course, a typical example of $(g_{i})$ that satisfies only (\ref{eq-nonpositive-yamabe}) is a sequence of solutions to the Yamabe problem on each conformal class $[g_{i}]$.
 In relation to this observation, it is interesting to explore some relations between the variational properties of $R_{min}$ and singular Yamabe metrics or other extremal metrics in a topology weaker than $C^{2}$.

+As mentioned just after Theorem \ref{theo-main-unstable}, it is interesting to study Listing-types of rigidity theorems for the following types of metrics.